Securing Protected Health Information on Distributed Documents

 Sent to more than 1,500 healthcare customers, the survey includes hospitals, insurers, medical suppliers, and physicians/group organizations and enterprises with the majority of feedback coming from organizations with over 100 employees.
 Despite the move to Electronic Medical Records (EMRs) faxing still ranks as a top approach for communication and information exchange: 61% of healthcare professionals cited fax as one of the top two approaches to exchanging critical information to non-employees, second only to email.

-Similarly, digital fax proved itself to be a valuable HIPAA solution as 42% of healthcare professionals said it was the most effective technology solution and 37% of respondents felt it was undervalued with respect to its security, compliance, and business capacity.
+Similarly, digital fax proved itself to be a valuable HIPAA compliant solution as 42% of healthcare professionals said it was the most effective technology solution and 37% of respondents felt it was undervalued with respect to its security, compliance, and business capacity.

 With the Omnibus final ruling, HIPAA continues to be top of mind: 54% of respondents listed HIPAA non-compliance as their biggest worry.
 Faxing is also a preferred solution as organizations move to resolveHIPAA compliant information exchange issues.